la2050/archive/_projects/2016/connecting-communities-of-support-with-families-who-have-a-critically-ill-young-child-or-parent.md

   communication and assistance with critical needs: meals, child, pet home care, respite, housekeeping, fundraising, and medical updates to avoid physical collapse of family and caregiver.
+project_proposal_impact:
+  - Social & emotional support
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
 category: connect
 body_class: tangerine